pgorczak/awslambda/README.rst

     awslambda . mybucket --update hello

-You can use as many options as you like (shown here with shorthand names):
+You can use as many options as you like (some shown here with short names).

 ::

     awslambda . mybucket -u hello -u myotherlambda --delete myoldlambda

-Or specify your functions in a YAML file (lets call it *sync.yaml*):
+Or specify your functions in a YAML file (let's call it *sync.yaml*).

 .. code:: yaml